iliachry/iliachry.github.io/pages/about.md

 *"Technology should enhance human connection, not replace it."*

-This belief drives everything I do - from the VR applications I develop to the research I pursue.
+This belief drives everything I do - from the XR applications I develop to the research I pursue.
 The goal isn't just to create cool tech, but to solve real problems and improve people's lives.

 ## Fun Facts

-- ☕ I run on excellent Greek coffee and the occasional deadline-induced adrenaline rush
+- ☕ I run on Coke Zero, Freddo Espresso and the occasional deadline-induced adrenaline rush
 - 🎮 I once convinced military generals that VR training was revolutionary (spoiler: it was)
 - 🌊 I'm building digital twins for water systems because even H2O deserves a virtual counterpart
-- 🏛️ Based between Thessaloniki and Nicosia, bridging Greek innovation with Cypriot collaboration
+- 🏛️ Based in Peraia, Thessaloniki – Where I debug code with a view of the Thermaikos Gulf (because even virtual reality needs a real reality backup)

 ## Looking Forward